 How Dry Does Compressed Air Need to Be?

-It also depends on how you are using compressed air in your facility.
-Some applications—such as painting, printing, and some kinds of air-powered instruments—are highly sensitive to moisture in the compressed air stream.
+- Some applications — such as painting, printing, and some kinds of air-powered instruments — are highly sensitive to moisture in the compressed air stream.
 For these applications, you may need a multi-stage solution that removes as much water as possible from the air.

-For other applications, the moisture content of the air stream may not be as critical.
+- For other applications, such as tire fill, the moisture content of the air stream may not be as critical.
 Simply draining excess water out of the receiver tank and lines on a regular basis, and perhaps adding a mechanical separator, might be enough.